Axia-Tech/AXIA-wiki/docs/learn/learn-spree.md

 ![spree example](../assets/SPREE/spree_module.png)

-The diagram above is a simplification of the AXIASolar system.
+The diagram above is a simplification of the AXIACoin system.

-In this diagram, we see that the Wasm code for SPREE module "X" has been uploaded to the AXIASolar Relay Chain.
+In this diagram, we see that the Wasm code for SPREE module "X" has been uploaded to the AXIACoin Relay Chain.
 The two cylinders "A" and "B" represent two distinct parachains that have both opted-in to this SPREE module creating two distinct instances of it with their own XCMP endpoints "A.X" and "B.X".